PhilipZubel/IndividualProject/timelog.md

 ### 08 Oct 2022
 * *2 hours* - read research paper [Beta Embeddings for Multi-Hop Logical Reasoning in Knowledge Graphs](https://github.com/PhilipZubel/IndividualProject/issues/5)
+* *0.5 hours* - wrote python program which calculates the total time spent on the dissertation according to the timelog